bkuehnert/timegraph/README.md

 A timegraph is a directed, acyclic graph whose vertices represent single points in time, and whose edges represent a ≤ relationship.
 Each episode corresponds to two points in the timegraph: One representing the beginning of the episode, and one representing the end of the episode (and the first coming before the second).

 ## Installation
-The `:timegraph` system has no dependencies.
+The only dependency of `:timegraph` is [local-time](https://github.com/dlowe-net/local-time).
 The easiest way to install it is with quicklisp.
-Clone the repository to `~/quicklisp/local-projects/`, and then run `(ql:quickload :timegraph)` in the REPL.
+Clone this repository to `~/quicklisp/local-projects/`, and then run `(ql:quickload :timegraph)` in the REPL.

 To run the tests, first install `clunit2` (available on quicklisp), and then run `(asdf:test-system :timegraph)`.